pythonsingapore/pugs-org-sg/content/pages/about.md

 the Registry of Societies, Ministry of Home Affairs, Republic of Singapore; and gazette on 10 June 2009 vide Notification Number 1733.

-To date, PUGS had organized 12 regular user meetings, 3 PyCON Asia-Pacific and 2 PyCON Singapore conferences.
+To date, PUGS had organized over 15 regular user meetings, 3 PyCon Asia-Pacific and 2 PyCon Singapore conferences.

 ## Contact